agsb/jelly/documents/LogBook.md

 At _begin_ if data byte is zero then move forward to next code byte after matched _again_;  At _again_ if data byte is not zero then move backwards to next code byte after matched _begin_;

 A lot of duplicate code could be not used if a flag could hold a 'reverse' condition, as using a 74HC74 D-flip-flop.
 But why do this ?
 The 2k eeprom already have plenny unused space, so let's make it in software.
-Vide CodePages.
+Vide (logic loops)[LogicLoop.md]

+A simple pull-down array grants a clear byte (zero) for start counter of \[ and \] in loop mode.

 ### 05/09/2023